 You may already be doing your part to support farmers close to home.
 This fall, you can also help hard-working small-scale farmers around the world just by adding a couple of simple things to your routine.
 Start right in your kitchen—at your kitchen table.
 Try one of these recipes and share them with your friends.

-Our GROW campaign offers five easy ways for people who care about hunger and farmers to help.
+Eat for good offers five easy ways for people who care about hunger and farmers to help.
 Applying any of these principles, and encouraging your friends and family to as well, could make a real impact and help address the problem of millions of people who still don’t have enough food on their plates.

 Food, farming, and hunger stories